APRIL 23, 2021 UPDATE

 If anyone in your home or that you have come in contact with has had COVID-19, we ask that you wait until that person and all others in your home are symptom free for at least 30 days before returning to church.

 Thank you for your continued support of our church ministry.
 Your giving has allowed us to continue to expand our ministry in these trying times.
 We have maintained and exceeded budget expectations over the last few months.
 You can continue to give as you leave our services.
-Boxes have been made available in both the Gym and Sanctuary for giving.
+Boxes have been made available in the Gym.
 We will no longer collect offerings during the Bible Study hour.
 Our online giving is still available for you as well at experiencecrossroads.org/give.

 I want to offer a very special “THANK YOU” to our church leadership, deacons, and the health care providers in our congregation.
 I have relied heavily on their input during this time and I cannot imagine going through this time without their thoughtful, prayerful input.